manojjha/ManojJha-portfolio/README.md

 postgresql clietn package

 After that run ">>python manage.py runserver" to check if everything working fine or not.
 If any package is missing on your machine then install them accordingly.
+<a href="https://manoj12jha.pythonanywhere.com/">Click here to see how this Portfolio will look like.</a>